-Consolidated Gross Profit decreased by P173.1 million or 18.9% due to the decline of gross gaming revenue growth from all segments.
-Result of operations was affected by the strict community quarantine measures implemented by the Philippine government, during the second half of March 2020, in relation to the COVID-19 pandemic.
+For the three months of Q3, consolidated Gross Profit decreased by ₽711.5 million or 79.0% as compared to previous year's Q3 results mainly due to the decline of gross gaming revenue growth from all segments.
+Operations was affected by the strict community quarantine protocols implemented by the Philippine government which started on the second half of March 2020, in relation to the COVID-19 pandemic.
+All casino and retail sites were closed in mid-March but some sites have been gradually opening starting mid of June 2020.